-^{} A sampling event is the collection of samples from a single georeferenced location.
-Multiple samples for different analyses (i.e., tritium, gross alpha, gross beta, and volatile organic compounds) can be collected during a single sample event.

-- regulatory requirements.
-Analytical data are routinely reported to the permitting authority.
-See Chapters 3 and 4 for details. - Wastewater monitoring is performed at the point of discharge to ensure that the effluent complies with release limits in the Laboratory's SPDES permits.
+- ferent analyses (i.e., tritium, gross alpha, gross beta, and volatile organic compounds) can be collected during a single sample event. - (b) Includes 86 temporary wells; many of which are used to collect multiple samples at different depth intervals. - C = Compliance - ER = Environmental Restoration (CERCLA) - ES = Environmental Surveillance - Wastewater monitoring is performed at the point of discharge to ensure that the effluent complies with release limits in the Laboratory's SPDES permits.
 Twenty-four point-source discharges are monitored under the BNL program: 12 under the ER Program and 12 under the SPDES permit.
 As required by permit conditions, samples are collected daily, weekly, monthly, or quarterly and monitored for organic, inorganic, and radiological parameters.
 Monthly reports that provide analytical results and an assessment of compliance for that reporting period are filed with the permitting agency.
-See Chapter 3, Section 3.6 for details. - Groundwater monitoring is also performed in accordance with permit requirements.
+See Chapter 3, Section 3.6 for details. - Groundwater monitoring is performed to comply with regulatory operating permits.
 Specifically, monitoring of groundwater is required under the Major Petroleum Facility License for the CSF and the RCRA permit for the WMF.
-Extensive groundwater monitoring is also conducted under the Long Term Response Actions Program, as required under the RODs for many of the OUs or Areas of Concern (see Chapter 7 and SER Volume II, Groundwater Status Report, for details).
+Extensive groundwater monitoring is also conducted under the CERCLA program (described in Section

+2.4.3.2 below).
 Additionally, to ensure that the Laboratory maintains a safe drinking water supply, BNL's potable water supply is monitored as required by the SDWA, which is administered by the SCDHS.